cmdsiraj/PriceDeck/README.md

 2. Clone repository by using this command `git clone https://github.com/cmdsiraj/PriceDeck.git`.
 3. Go to folder PriceDeck. you can use this command to navigate to that direcotry `cd .\PriceDeck\`.
 4. Installing dependencies: `npm install`.
-5.  cd to flask-server with the help of command  `cd .\flask-server\`.
+5.  jump from 'cd' to 'flask-server' with the help of command  `cd .\flask-server\`.
 6. Creating Virtualenvironment with the help of command `virtualenv venv`.
 7. Activate virtual environment using command `venv/Scripts/activate`.
-8. Download required libraries using the command `pip install -r requirements.txt`
+8. Download required libraries using the following command `pip install -r requirements.txt`
 9. Now, all the setup is ready.
 10. Open a terminal in PriceDeck Folder and execute `npm start` to start react server.
 11. Open other termianal in flask-server folder and execute `python server.py` to start our python server.
-12. Open browser and goto `http://localhost:3000/`.
+12. Open browser and go to `http://localhost:3000/`.
 13. The app is up and ready to use.

 ## Description about folders